 - One out of every three Americans born in 2000 will develop diabetes if current trends don’t change.

 The good news is that you can learn how to control your diabetes.
-The Jackson Hospital Diabetes Center provides a variety of services for patients with diabetes, including dietary consults, insulin administration and classes that deal with day-to-day management and complications.
+The Jackson Hospital provides a variety of services for patients with diabetes, including dietary consults, insulin administration and classes that deal with day-to-day management and complications.
 Special comprehensive programs deal with insulin pump therapy and diabetes during pregnancy.
 Fees for services are covered by most major medical insurances.
 For more information, contact your physician or call 334-293-8218.

 Back to top

 How diabetes affects the body

 An interactive look at the damage uncontrolled diabetes can cause.